Page updated 28 January 2011

 The landlord in 1857 was Thomas Hex who had previously run the Plymouth Inn in Alphington Street.
 The stone mason and fledgeling artist, William Widgery exhibited some Landseer copies at Hex's public house and encouraged by Hex who recognised his talent, gave up his day job to become a professional artist.
 Widgery's son F J also became a successful artist, and was Mayor of the city in 1903.

 The freehold was purchased by the City Brewery in 1889.
 By the 20th century, the Seven Stars was a popular pub - it was on a tram route into the city and just over the bridge from the Cattle Market.
 Many workers from Willey's would have called in for a drink on their way home from a shift.
 Although the site was purchased by the City Council in 1931 for road widening, the business was sold in 1933 to Randalls for £8,000.
-Most of the premises were demolished for the road widening, but the adjacent building remained as licensed premises.
-However, even that was lost, when on 4th May 1942 it, along with 11 other properties in Okehampton Street were destroyed by the German raid that night.
+Part of the premises were demolished for the road widening, but the adjacent building remained as licensed premises.

 The cattle market has closed to be replaced by the Stone Lane Retail Park in the 1980s, but the Seven Stars remains - it was refurbished in March 2003 and now offers an extensive food menu.